Destinations Italy Florence & Tuscany

 Truffle hunting with Giulio

-San Miniato · 45 min from Florence (pickup available)
+Bagno a Ripoli · ~20 min south of Florence (pickup available)

-Giulio and his dog Edda run small-group truffle hunts in the woods around San Miniato — white truffles in autumn and winter, black in summer.
+Giulio and his dog Edda run small-group truffle hunts in the wooded hills outside Florence — white truffles in autumn and winter, black in summer.
 The hunt is about three hours through the forest; the morning ends with a multi-course truffle lunch at his family farmhouse, with estate wine and olive oil.
-Not a gimmick — this is one of the principal white truffle zones in Tuscany and Giulio knows the actual ground.
+Not a gimmick — Giulio knows the actual ground.
 Rain or shine.

 From €150/personYear-roundBook 2+ weeks ahead